kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-007.md

 I can't imagine what the evening will be.

-(To RICH and ANNIEJerk-nobody's stopping me, I just don't know when or even if anyone will.
+(To RICH and ANNIE)

+Jerk-nobody's stopping me, I just don't know when or even if anyone will.

 Aren't you afraid that I'll drag you out here and start dancing with them?